"Send out your light and your truth; let them guide me. Let them lead me to your holy mountain, to the place where you live."

 Public Speaking: Students will have the opportunity to hone this important skill from a young age as they prepare a short presentation each week on an assigned topic while working on public speaking skills like eye contact, projection, gestures, visual aids, etc.

 Memory work: We will be using Claritas Publishing, which provides a Classical, Christ-Centered, and Comprehensive time where we will seek to cultivate wisdom and virtue by nourishing the child’s soul on truth, goodness, and beauty so that, in Christ, the student is enabled to better know, glorify, and enjoy God.
-Our Memory Work aligns with four historical cycles and consists of Scripture, Latin, English Grammar, Math, Science, History, Geography, Timeline, and Hymns.
-We will be utilizing cycle 2: The Middle Ages for the 2024/25 school year.
+Our Memory Work aligns with four historical cycles and consists of Scripture, Latin, English Grammar , Math, Science, History, Geography, Timeline, and Hymns.
+We will be utilizing cycle 4: The Modern Era for the 2026/27 school year.

-Art: Students will learn about the elements of art and design as well as study the artwork of masters from American history as they create art projects each week.
+Art: Students will learn about the elements of art and design as well as study the artwork of masters that correspond with cycle 4, the Modern Era, as they create art projects each week.

-Science: Students will dig deeper into their cycle 3 science memory work with activities that cover topics such as the scientific method, states of matter, atoms, element symbols, chemical reactions, important scientists, and much more!
+Science: Students will dig deeper into their cycle 4 science memory work with activities that cover topics physics and much more!
 Students will also create their own science notebooks with pages to “Sketch, Narrate, Write, and Draw.”

 4th - 6th grade